-(a) The Plan is discretionary in nature and the Committee may amend, suspend, or terminate it at any time, to the extent permitted by the Plan.
+(a) The Plan is discretionary in nature and the Committee may amend, suspend, or terminate it at any time, to the extent permitted by law, affected by the Plan.

-(b) The grant of the Performance Share Units is voluntary and occasional and does not create any contractual or other right to receive future grants of Performance Share Units, or benefits in lieu of the Performance Share Units, even if the Performance Share Units have been granted in the past.
+(b) 10.3 The grant Non-Assignability.
+None of the Performance Share Units is voluntary and occasional and does not create benefits, payments, proceeds or claims of any contractual Participant or Beneficiary shall be subject to attachment or garnishment or other legal process by any creditor of such Participant or Beneficiary, nor shall any Participant or Beneficiary have the right to receive future grants of Performance Share Units, alienate, commute, pledge, encumber or benefit in lieu of any of the Performance Share Units, even if the Performance Share Units have been granted in the past.

-(c) All determinations with respect to such future Performance Share Units, if any, including, but not limited to, the times when Performance Share Units shall be granted or when Performance Share Units shall vest, will be at the sole discretion of the Committee.
+(c) All determinations with respect to benefits or payments or proceeds which he or she may expect to such future Performance Share Units, if any, including, but not limited to, the times when Performance Share Units shall be granted, received, contingently or when Performance Share Units shall vest, will be at the sole discretion of the Committee.